Needles and straw in a haystack: robust confidence for possibly sparse sequences: Main results

-Notice that the size relation in the theorem holds uniformly in $\theta\in\mathbb{R}^n$.
-Although the coverage relation is also uniform in $\theta\in\mathbb{R}^n$, the main problem is the dependence of the coverage relation on $b_\tau(\theta)$.
-This motivates introducing a condition which provides control over the quantity $b_\tau(\theta)$.
+where all the other constants ($H_1, m_1, H'_1, \alpha'_1, M'_0,H'_0$) are defined in Theorems \ref{th1} and \ref{th2}.
+Notice that the above size relation holds uniformly in $\theta\in\mathbb{R}^n$.
+Although the coverage relation is also uniform in $\theta\in\mathbb{R}^n$, the main (unavoidable) problem is the dependence of the coverage relation on $b(\theta)$.
+That is why we introduced the EBR condition which essentially provides control over the quantity $b(\theta)$. \end{remark}

-{\sc Condition EBR.} We say that parameter $\theta$ satisfies the \emph{excessive bias restriction} (EBR) condition with structural parameters $(t,\tau)$ if $b_\tau(\theta)\le t$, where $b_\tau(\theta)$ is defined by \eqref{def_t}.
-We denote the corresponding set (called the \emph{EBR class}) of parameters by
+\begin{remark} The smaller constant $\tau_0$ (involved in the definition of the EBR condition) is, the less restrictive the EBR condition is, the limiting case $\tau_0\downarrow 0$ corresponds basically to no condition.
+However, the main message here is that for any specific distribution of error vector $\xi$ there is always some value of the constant $\tau_0$ in the EBR condition (bounded away from zero, depending on how ``bad'' $\xi$ is).
+We treat a general situation and are not concerned with the most exact (smallest) value for $\tau_0$, our bound for $\tau_0$ is in terms of $\beta,B$ and possibly too conservative for each specific distribution of $\xi$. \end{remark}